tedkim97/fibonacci-fd-comparisons/README.md

 ## Design Notes

 ### C
 Initially I was planning to implement the classic version of the FD method with a tuple-like struct.
-This method worked completely fine, but whenever I compiled the program with optimization flags, the output would returns 0 for all N. As a result I just excluded it from the analysis.
+This method worked completely fine, but whenever I compiled the program with optimization flags, the output would returns 0 for all N (I'm not a C expert, but I believe it has something to do with undefined behavior).
+As a result I just excluded it from the comparisons.

 ```c
 typedef struct fibtuple{